gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 The only difference is that a dialog cannot have a menu, a toolbar or a status bar.

-If any of the above elements are accidentally present, an exception will be generated during the dialog show.
+If any of the above elements are accidentally present, an [xtd::invalid_operation_exception](../../src/xtd.core/include/xtd/invalid_operation_exception.h) will be generated during the dialog show.

 ## System Events